 By admin • Apr 14, 2011 • Selected Work

 Ecotech Design has completed the first Shipping Container Home in the Mojave Desert in collaboration with its design/build subsidiary Ecotech Build.

-Located neat Joshua Tree in California, the hybrid house, known as The Tim Palen Studio at Shadow Mountain is the prototype of a second generation pre-fab design for a residence and workplace developed by Ecotech Build.
+Located near Joshua Tree in California, the hybrid house, known as The Tim Palen Studio at Shadow Mountain is the prototype of a second generation pre-fab design for a residence and workplace developed by Ecotech Build.

-The 2,300 square foot one bedroom, one-and-a-half bathroom residence is made with six containers and pre-engineered steel components.
+The 2,300 square foot one bedroom, one-and-a-half bathroom residence is made with six shipping containers and pre-engineered steel components.

 According to the architects, the house was built for about $200 per square foot, including the foundation.

 The Tim Palen Studio by Ecotech Design:

 “This kit-like housing product is being offered for the first time to homeowners who want more than what is currently available with pre-fab and manufactured housing , even custom construction.
 Some of its unique features include:

 Hybrid house design: based on the efficient Prius automobile engineering concept, the hybrid house concept combines diverse pre-engineered building and energy conservation features to maximize efficiency and cost savings, while offering architectural design flexibility and variation.

 All steel construction: an integrated, steel framing system provides extraordinary strength, earthquake, fire and wind protection, as well as large window and door openings to maximize natural daylighting, ventilation and evaporative cooling.